NeiloErnesto89/interactive-project2/README.md

 I used [Balsamiq](https://balsamiq.com/) to create simple wireframe mockups, which allowed me to visually render the inital outline for the site.
 I focused solely on a desktop view.

+#### Wireframe 1

+![Wireframe 1 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe1.jpg "Inital Wireframe ")
 *Figure 1.
 Inital Wireframe*

-![Wireframe 1 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe1.jpg "Inital Wireframe ")

-Figure 1 was my very first wireframe, I changed a couple of this to keep the grid/charts simple and visible.
+*Wireframe 1* was my very first wireframe, I changed a couple of this to keep the grid/charts simple and visible.

+#### Wireframe 2

+![Wireframe 2 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe2.jpg "Country Comparison Wireframe ")
 *Figure 2.
 Country Comparison*

-![Wireframe 2 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe2.jpg "Country Comparison Wireframe ")

-Figure 2 was something I really considered at the beginning but veered away from the idea to stick with project requirements.
-It's a simple country compartitor (as mentioned earlier) and a tool I really like.
-I mention this topic further in my *features left to implement* section.
+*Wireframe 2* was an idea I really considered at the beginning but veered away from this topic as so to stick with project requirements.
+It's a simple country comparator (as mentioned earlier on the site [Numbeo](https://https://www.numbeo.com/pollution/comparison.jsp)).
+It's a tool I really appreciate and I discuss this topic further in the *"Features Left to Implement"* section underneath.

+#### Wireframe 3

+![Wireframe 2 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe3.jpg "Settled on Wireframe ")
 *Figure 3.
 Main Wireframe*

-![Wireframe 2 ](https://github.com/NeiloErnesto89/interactive-project2/blob/master/images/wireframe3.jpg "Settled on Wireframe ")

 This wireframe, Figure 3, in a simplied version of my intital wireframe, Figure 1, which I just adapt to keep it visually appeasing and focusing a bit more on the UX by having the charts maximum 2 side by side.
 It's very similar to the final page.